1965 Alabama Crimson Tide football team: Tennessee

 In a game that saw multiple turnovers result in failed touchdown opportunities, Alabama tied the rival Tennessee Volunteers 7–7 at Legion Field.
 After a scoreless first quarter, both teams scored their only touchdown in the second.
 Stan Mitchell scored first for the Vols on a one-yard run and Steve Sloan followed for Alabama with his one-yard run.
 The Crimson Tide had a chance to win the game in the final minute of the game.
 With only 0:36 remaining in the game, Alabama had possession at the Tennessee six-yard line.
 However, Alabama quarterback Ken Stabler thought the Tide gained a first down on the previous play and threw the ball out-of-bounds on a fourth down play and turned the ball over on downs back to the Vols.
 Tennessee then ran out the clock for the tie.
-The tie brought Alabama's all-time record against Tennessee to 22–19–7.